 Have a question about becoming an Island Fellow?
 Contact Robin Chernow for additional assistance.
 For answers to some commonly asked questions about being an Island Fellow, you can also check out our Fellowship FAQs, or visit @islandinstitutefellows on Instagram.

 Become an Island Fellow

 Application Deadline: March 31, 2022

 See below for more information on becoming a fellow, including the qualifications and benefits of fellowship, or check out our informational flyer to learn more: Be a Fellow

 Qualifications to apply include:

-- A baccalaureate or graduate degree within the last five years
+- An associate, baccalaureate, or graduate degree within the last five years

 - Demonstrated interest and experience in a relevant field

 - The ability to work in the United States

 - A strong desire to live and work in a small island or coastal community